AdobeDocs/experience-manager-65.pt-BR/help/sites-authoring/campaign.md

 ---
-title: Trabalhar com o Adobe Campaign Classic e o Adobe Campaign Standard
+title: Trabalho com o Adobe Campaign Classic e Adobe Campaign Standard
 seo-title: Working with Adobe Campaign 6.1 and Adobe Campaign Standard
 description: É possível criar conteúdo de email no AEM e processá-lo nos emails do Adobe Campaign
 seo-description: You can create email content in AEM and process it in Adobe Campaign emails